Gonzalo García (rugby union, born 1999)

 Gonzalo García (born 5 March 1999) is an Argentine rugby union player, currently playing for United Rugby Championship side Zebre Parma.
 His preferred position is scrum-half.

 Professional career

 García represented both Ceibos and Cafeteros Pro in the Súper Liga Americana de Rugby competition in 2020 and 2021 respectively.

 In 2021−2022 season, he played for ItalianTop10 side Valorugby Emilia.

 International career

-After the experience with Argentina U20 squad, he was named in the Argentina squad for the 2021 Rugby Championship.
+After the experience with Argentina U20 squad, he was named in the senior Argentina squad for the 2021 Rugby Championship.
 He made his debut in Round 3 of the 2021 Rugby Championship against New Zealand.